The Choice to Fulfill Destiny

 She may have hoped that in providing fresh clothing, Mordecai would come to the palace to speak with her directly.
 When he refused the garments, Esther was forced to send Hatach, one of the eunuchs, to discover the reason for Mordecai’s display of grief.

 Mordecai’s answer was devastating!
-He revealed Haman’s diabolical plot and provided a copy of the edict instructing Hatach to explain the situation clearly to Esther imploring her to plead for the safety of her people before the king (v.
+He revealed Haman’s diabolical plot and provided a copy of the edict instructing Hatach to explain the situation clearly to Esther imploring her to plead for the lives of her people before the king (v.
 8).

 Esther immediately recognized the gravity of the situation.
 It was a deathtrap.
 Entering the king’s inner court without a summons was a capital offense.